Things to do in Shanghai

 When we arrived in Shanghai I was blown away by the enormity of the place – it dwarfs every other city I’ve ever been to.
-By certain classifications it’s the largest in the world, so it’s impossible to get round and see it all.
-We barely had time to step foot across the Pudong side of the river in four days!
-But if you’re visiting Shanghai, here are a few things I think you definitely don’t want to miss…
+It’s officially the largest in the world, so it’s impossible to get round and see it all.
+We barely had time to step foot across the Pudong side of the river in five days!
+But if you’re visiting for a few days, here’s what not to miss in Shanghai:

 Nanjing Road is the mother of all high streets; a shopper’s paradise – at least it would have been if I had the spare funds or space in my backpack.
 I seriously could have blown all of my budget here if left unsupervised.
 Fashion is serious business in Shanghai and its residents are so stylish.
 I had outfit envy for my whole time here!
 Nanjing Road seems to go on forever and has every kind of shop you could ever dream of.
 Whether you want a designer gown or a knock off pair of Nikes, you’re sorted on Nanjing.